solar3s/goregen/README.md

 #### releases

-todo
+Download release for your OS / architecture at the [releases page][2]

-#### go get
+#### via go get

 `go get -v github.com/solar3s/goregen`

 goregen
 -------

-If you have proper driver, and `goregen`'s firmware was installed to your plugged-in board, you can now run it from a terminal and expect something like this:
+If you have proper driver, unzip and run `goregen`, this should open a terminal and output something like this:

 ```
 rkj@rkdeb:~/go/src/github.com/solar3s/goregen$ goregen